Mission Statement and Core Values

 RACC takes seriously any allegation of Sexual Misconduct, which includes discrimination based on sex, sexual harassment, dating violence, domestic violence, sexual assault, and stalking.
 RACC's stand against Sexual Misconduct also includes Sexual Misconduct that you may have experienced as a result of your sexual orientation, gender identity, or national origin.
 If you are experiencing, or have recently experienced, any form of Sexual Misconduct, please contact the Office of the Title IX Coordinator at (610) 372-4721, ext.
 5016, or any other faculty member or administrator whom you trust.
 In an emergency or off-hours situation, always call 9-1-1 or RACC Campus Security at (610) 607-6230.

-The Diversity, Equity and Inclusion Committee
+The Diversity, Equity, Inclusion and Belonging Committee

 - Support the institutional value of diversity and the richness it brings by making suggestions for reducing gaps in student retention and completion through the use of equitable practice in and out of the classroom, professional development in cultural proficiency, and effective communication.